userfirst-dev/userfirst.dev/docs/full_guidelines.md

 5. **Performance & Reliability**
    - Ensure app/site loads quickly, with minimal lag.
    - Use caching and efficient rendering strategies where possible.
+      - If done correctly, this should also reduce the cost of operations, which is a win - win situation
    - Provide offline fallback features if relevant to the core functionality.

 ---